 If aam is falon ka raja then the khubsoorat gulab is fulon ki rani.
-No garden is ever complete without the beautiful roses.
+No garden is ever complete without beautiful roses.
 Why not make the most of this aromatic flower in your desserts?

-Rose water has been an integral part of middle eastern cuisine and some Indian recipes as well for centuries.
+Rose water has been an integral part of Middle Eastern cuisine and some Indian recipes as well for centuries.
 The flower made its entry as a hand sanitiser in the form of rose water because of its antibacterial property.
-From there, it made its way into skin care regimes and our plates.
+From there, it made its way into skincare regimes and our plates.
 Truly multipurpose!

 Rose water retains its flowery mahek that is subtly sweet and invigorating.
-It can be used to balance savoury spices or be added into sweet delights as a flavouring.
+It can be used to balance savoury spices or be added to sweet delights as a flavouring.
 These meethi recipes are what we’re going to explore today.
 Here are 5 dessert recipes with rose water that you can make at home.

 1. Muhalbiyah With Rosewater

-A very popular middle eastern milk pudding that is easy to make and delicious to eat.
+A very popular Middle Eastern milk pudding that is easy to make and delicious to eat.
+You can make these for your summer desserts and enjoy them in the heat.

 Prep Time: 20 mins